Trade now on the CAC 40!

 Trade conflicts: Finally, it goes without saying that France's economic and trade policy and possible trade wars with other countries should be closely monitored in this analysis.
 Protectionist measures or an increase in customs tariffs may indeed penalise CAC 40 listed companies.

-How to analyse the CAC 40 index rate?
+Analysing the CAC 40 index price before trading

 Trade now on the CAC 40!